 64 Audio U6t

 From there the U6t is more aggressive and forward in its imaging with a push from 2k to 5k and then a drop beyond with a minor nudge around 8-10k.

-That means female vocals are likely to sound a lot more forward than guttural death metal grunts but also picking up some necessary odd-harmonic crispness, a trait missing on the original A6 which did not have the tia high driver.
+That means female vocals are likely to sound a lot more forward than guttural death metal grunts but also pick up some necessary odd-harmonic crispness, a trait missing on the original A6 which did not have the tia high driver.
 The headroom is much better than I anticipated the U6t to offer based solely on the FR chart.

+64 Audio U6t